Perceivable

 1.1 Text alternatives

-I have written several blog posts on the subject of alt text.
+I have written several articles on the subject of alt text.
 It is the first guideline and this is something that anyone can do, with a little bit of training and practice, to ensure their content is inclusive.
-Please follow the links below to access blog posts, including how-to videos and detailed information.
+Please follow the links below to access information, including how-to videos on how to write alt text.

 1.2 Time-based media